jhillyerd/homelab/nixos/README.md

 2. Deploy an updated NixOS config to the host
 3. Check for failed services
 4. Reboot the node
-5. Check for failed services, and that the uptime went to zero
+5. Check for failed services, and confirm the uptime is now zero

 The scripts in this directory simplify the process to: